Whitney family

 The Whitney family is a prominent American family descended from English emigrant John Whitney (1592–1673), who left London in 1635 and settled in Watertown, Massachusetts.
 The historic family mansion in Watertown, known as The Elms, was built for the Whitneys in 1710.

+Successive generations of the Whitney family have significantly influenced American history.
+Eli Whitney's invention of the cotton gin in 1793 enabled cotton seeds to be removed 50 times faster, a breakthrough that helped the country produce 75% of the world's cotton supply and boosted the demand for slaves.
+In 1844, Asa Whitney launched a campaign to build a railway linking the country's west to the east that ultimately resulted in the first transcontinental railroad.

+William Collins Whitney, who became U.S. Secretary of the Navy in 1885, oversaw the American fleet's adoption of steel ships, which helped the United States become a world power.
+In the 20th century, family members significantly impacted the country's economy through their ownership of conglomerates such as Pan Am, J.H.
+Whitney & Company, and Freeport-McMoran.

-The Whitneys today continue to be involved in philanthropic efforts due to the wealth accumulated by past generations.
+Members of the Whitney family have also been major figures for more than a century in the breeding and racing of Thoroughbred horses.
+The Whitneys continue to be involved in philanthropic efforts due to the wealth accumulated by past generations.
 They are also members of the Episcopal Church.

-Until the mid-20th century, successive generations of the Whitney family had a significant impact on American history.
-Eli Whitney's invention of the cotton gin in 1793 enabled cotton seeds to be removed 50 times faster, a breakthrough which led the country to become home to 75% of the world's cotton supply.
-This caused the demand for slaves to increase rapidly, with Yale law professor Paul Finkleman writing that "slaves were a profitable investment before the cotton gin and an even more profitable investment after its invention".
-In 1844, Asa Whitney launched a campaign for a railway linking the country's west to the east that ultimately resulted in the first transcontinental railroad.

-Upon taking office as U.S. Secretary of the Navy in 1885, William Collins Whitney oversaw the American fleet's widespread adoption of steel ships, an event essential to the United States becoming a leading world power.

-During the 20th century, family members continued to exercise massive influence over the country's economy through conglomerates such as Pan Am, J.H.
-Whitney & Company, and Freeport-McMoran.
-Beginning with William Collins Whitney, members of the Whitney family would also become major figures for more than a century in the breeding and racing of Thoroughbred horses.